ammonkc/entropy/readme.md

 # Entropy

-The official Entropy vm for local development environment.
+The official Entropy VM for local development environment.

 This is based on homestead but allows you to use a CentOS vm with Apache.